on1879/samsung-exynos9820/README.md

 * magisk+canary - integrates canary magisk into the kernel.
 * always_permit - pin SELinux to always use permissive mode.
 Required on LOS rom.
 * always_enforce - pin SELinux to always use enforcing mode.
-* 300hz - increases kernel clock rate from 250hz to 300hz.
-Potentially can
+* 300hz - increase interrupt clock freq from 250hz to 300hz.
-  decrease response time.
-Disabled by default, untested.
-* 1000hz - increases kernel clock rate from 250hz to 1000hz.
-Potentially can
+* 1000hz - increase interrupt clock freq from 250hz to 1000hz.
+Don't use it if you
-  decrease response time.
-Disabled by default, untested.
+  play games.
+You could benefit from this setting only if you use light/middle-weight apps.
+Look here for more info: https://source.android.com/devices/tech/debug/jank_jitter
 * bfq - enable bfq I/O scheduler in the kernel.
 * maple - enable maple I/O scheduler in the kernel.
 * sdfat - use sdfat for exFAT and VFAT filesystems.